The Spherical Cylinder

 The next diagram shows the spherinder at an angle in a perspective projection, with its far end rotated part way toward the horizontal X-axis.

 Here, we see that the red spherical end of the spherinder has been partially flattened into an ellipsoid.
 The blue end has “emerged” outside the red end, and has also been partly flattened into an ellipsoid.
 The uneven sizes indicate that the long axis of the spherinder is still partly rotated into the W-axis.
-Of course, the spherical ends of the spherinder aren't actually being flattened; they only appear that way because they are being viewed from an angle.
+Of course, the spherical ends of the spherinder aren't actually being flattened; they only appear that way because they are seen at an angle.

 The last diagram below shows the spherinder rotated so that its long axis fully coincides with the X-axis.

 As the reader can see, the dotted equatorial curves of the two spherical ends have flattened into intersecting straight lines.
 The two spherical ends have completely flattened into circles.
 Thus this projection of the spherinder is a 3D cylinder.
-Of course, in actuality the two ends are still as spherical as before; they appear as circles because they are being viewed from a 90-degree angle.
+Of course, in actuality the two ends are still as spherical as before; they appear as circles because they are seen at a 90° angle.

 The spherinder can cover a 2D area by rolling because every section perpendicular to its long axis is a 3D sphere.
 These constituent spheres can roll synchronously in two perpendicular directions.